eosnetworkfoundation/docs/docs/20_introduction-to-eosio/index.md

 ---
-content_title: Introduction To EOSIO
+content_title: Introduction To Antelope
-link_text: Introduction To EOSIO
+link_text: Introduction To Antelope
 ---

 The Antelope blockchain framework is the next-generation, open-source framework with industry-leading transaction speed and a flexible utility.
 As a blockchain framework, Antelope is designed for enterprise-grade use cases and built for both public and private blockchain deployments.
 Antelope is customizable to suit a wide range of business needs across industries with role-based permissions system and secure application transactions processing.